Case Study 03 — Cloud SIEM

 01Context

-But the panel had grown organically as SIEM expanded.
-What started as a simple alert viewer had become a wall of raw data — every field, every log, every related entity dumped into a single scrollable view with no hierarchy or opinion about what matters most.
+But the panel had grown without a plan.
+What started as a simple alert viewer became a wall of raw data — every field, every log, every related entity given equal visual weight in a single unbroken scroll.
+There was no hierarchy.
+No opinion about what to look at first.
+The signal lifecycle had no states, so analysts couldn't tell if a signal was actively being worked or silently stale.

-Analysts were spending more time interpreting the panel than investigating the threat.
-New hires were especially lost — they didn't know where to look, what to click, or how to move a signal forward.
+The panel was showing analysts everything and guiding them toward nothing.
+New hires were hit hardest — they didn't know where to look, what to click, or how to move forward.

 RoleDesign Lead